dignissimus/JPICL/README.md

 # Tutorial
 ## Syntax
-methods do not have parentheses around the parameters so far there is only one builtin method, the `print` function
+methods do not have parentheses around the parameters so far there is only one builtin method, the `print` function which takes an unlimited number of parameters
 ```
 print "hello"
 print "I can use multiple" "parameters"